Kim Wells (Kansas politician): Dole staff

 Wells claims that he became enamored with Dole and politics as a whole when he met Dole as a 13 year old when he ran for his local Kansas's 1st congressional district in 1962.
-He volunteered for his campaign in 1974 after he graduated college, his father was the campaign's chairman.
+He volunteered for his campaign in 1974 after he graduated from college, his father was the campaign's chairman.
 He then worked as a legislative assistant for Dole following his victory.
 He would be a member of Dole's campaign staff during the 1976 election when he was Gerald Ford's vice presidential nominee.
 Kim was also a member of the campaign staff during Dole's 1980 bid and would be the campaign manager during Dole's unsuccessful 1988 bid during which he envisioned himself as Dole's press secretary should he have gotten elected.
 He would take a step back from Dole's campaign staff after 1988 but would continue to serve as the senator's staff attorney.
 During his time on Dole's staff, Kim came out in support of Ronald Reagan's decision to subsidize wheat farming.
 When Dole resigned from the Senate to run for president in 1996, Kim's name was floated around as one of the potential candidates to be appointed his successor by governor Bill Graves.
 State senator Sheila Frahm ended up being selected to fill his seat.
 During the 1996 campaign Kim again supported Dole, touting his ambition and willingness to be bi-partisan, but also decisiveness in making decisions.